Dual Credit Model

 To maximize the on-campus opportunities as a junior, STEAM encourages all sophomores to take the ACT at least once during their sophomore year.

 Mastery of coursework during the freshmen and sophomore years will determine the location of coursework taken by juniors.
-All juniors will be given the opportunity to enroll in dual credit classes at BCTC after mastery of STEAM coursework is complete.
-Dual credit classes will not be offered at the 6th Street campus.
-All dual credit will be offered on the BCTC Cooper campus.
-In order to enroll in entry-level dual credit classes, the following ACT scores are required:
+All juniors will be given the opportunity to enroll in dual credit classes after mastery of STEAM coursework is complete and meeting requirements for dual credit.

-Juniors not enrolled in dual credit courses for any given semester will take courses at the 6th street location.
-Opportunities to participate in lab activities and field trips to UK's and BCTC's campus will be made available to all juniors regardless of the location of academic coursework.
+Juniors not enrolled in dual credit courses for any given semester will take courses at STEAM Academy.
 Participation in daily internships is a valuable piece of the STEAM curriculum and should be prioritized over elective coursework.
 For those who do not have transportation to UK, internships within walking distance to STEAM are available.

-Juniors enrolling in two or more dual credit classes will be located at the BCTC campus, and these students will be expected to participate in the daily internship course.
+Juniors enrolling in two or more dual credit classes will be located will be expected to participate in the daily internship course.
 A wide variety of internships will be made available to students on campus, and internship times will be tailored to a student's semester schedule.
 Students will also be given community service opportunities on campus during times that dual credit classes are not in session.
 Information on internships will be made available to rising juniors before the end of their sophomore year.